Do you know this Japanese song – Sukiyaki Song?

 The lyrics tell the story of a man who looks up and whistles while he is walking so that his tears won’t fall.
 The verses of the song describe his memories and feelings.

-The lyricist of this song, 永六輔(えいろくすけ)Rokusuke Ei put a deep emotions into such a simple Japanese, which has added the song even more depth.
+The lyricist of this song, 永六輔(えいろくすけ)Rokusuke Ei put deep emotions into such a simple Japanese, which has added the song even more depth.

 Learn Japanese Online